tryingtokeepup/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

 6. What is the space complexity of the provided code in `names.py`?
    O(n), as in the worst case scenario, we might have two lists that are complete duplicates, which we have to pass as a list of `n` elements.
 7. What is the runtime complexity of your optimized code in `names.py`?
+   0(n), as we traverse the set.
 8. What is the space complexity of your optimized code in `names.py`?
+   O(n) space complexity, because we are dealing with the worst case scenario that we have to return a completely duplicate list.